st-tech/zr-obp/README.md

 ## Example with Multi-Class Classification Data

 Researchers often use multi-class classification data to evaluate the estimation accuracy of OPE estimators.
-Open Bandit Pipeline implements this kind of OPE experiments with multi-class classification data in an easy manner as follows.
+Open Bandit Pipeline facilitates this kind of OPE experiments with multi-class classification data as follows.

 ```python
 # a case for implementing an experiment to evaluate the accuracy of OPE using classification data